+- a.
+Information contained in police reports

+- b.
+Prior record

+- c.
+Information obtained from parent/youth interviews

 - d.
+Information from other agencies, victims, or interested parties

+- e.
+Input from assigned DPO, if applicable

+D. Disposition Alternatives

+1. Dismiss Application for Petition

+a.
+Criteria

-Information from other agencies, victims, or interested parties - e.
-Input from assigned DPO, if applicable - D. Disposition Alternatives - 1.
-Dismiss Application for Petition - a.
-Criteria - (1) Offense is minor and/or and there is another serious matter pending which resulted in the youth being booked at JH. - (2) Offense is "unfounded" and referring agency requests dismissal [PC 849(b)] youth deemed "not arrested." - (3) An overriding issue may be the youth's welfare and referral to Orangewood or a community shelter is appropriate. - (4) Legal Insufficiency Determined by the DA (additional information may be obtained and the matter resubmitted within the mandated deadline). - (5) Police reports, Probation Notice of Hearings, and Probation Violation Memos not received within the mandated time limit. - (a) DA is unable to file a petition within the deadline. - (b) Youth must be released from custody or taken off PPP forthwith. - (c) Application for Petition may be submitted on a noncustody basis when all reports are received.
+- (1) Offense is minor and/or and there is another serious matter pending which resulted in the youth being booked at JH. - (2) Offense is "unfounded" and referring agency requests dismissal [PC 849(b)] youth deemed "not arrested." - (3) An overriding issue may be the youth's welfare and referral to Orangewood Children's Home or a community shelter is appropriate. - (4) Legal Insufficiency Determined by the DA.
+This is known as a DA Reject.
+In such instances, the arresting agency my be referred to the DA to obtain information for possible resubmission within the mandated deadline.

+- (5) Police reports, Probation Notice of Hearings, and Probation Violation Memos not received within the mandated time limit - (a) DA is unable to file a petition within the deadline. - (b) Youth must be released from custody or taken off PPP forthwith. - (c) Application for Petition may be submitted on a noncustody basis when all reports are received.